danielchristl/ML4SE_Milestone1/README.md

 CG will output a file with the relevant CG

-CFG will output a file with the relevant CFG (output is for the api.py file)
+CFG will output a file with the relevant CFG (api.py file is used as input)

 ## REQUIREMENTS: